-Referring to the history of Islam in Japan, the first Mosque was built in Nagoya in January 1937 at the following address: 16 Banchi 25, 3 Chome, chikusa-ku, Nagoya.
+Referring to the history of Islam in Japan, the first Masjid was built in Nagoya in January 1937 at the following address: 16 Banchi 25, 3 Chome, chikusa-ku, Nagoya.

-The source of this information is a book titled: “The Nagoya Muslim Mosque: A Souvenir Booklet Issued In Commemoration Of The Opening Ceremony” published by Nagoya Turkish Tatar Islamic ssociation-January 1937.
+The source of this information is a book titled: “The Nagoya Muslim Masjid: A Souvenir Booklet Issued In Commemoration Of The Opening Ceremony” published by Nagoya Turkish Tatar Islamic ssociation-January 1937.

-This book has included many articles from the members of the Mosque in three languages-English, Tatar, and Japanese.
+This book has included many articles from the members of the Masjid in three languages-English, Tatar, and Japanese.

 According to this book some Turk Tatar migrated from Russia during early 1920s and settled in Nagoya.

 They established an association which had a Board of Trustees and Board of Directors .

 In another recently published book (in 1988) by Japanese Islamic Amenity Association about the history of Islam in Japan which called “Nihon Islam-Shi” written by Muhammad Mustafa Komura Fujio (pages 300 and 301).

 It is mentioned that the Masjid was built in a space of about 40 squire meters, which was two-storied, wooden and mortared frame house.

 The first floor was used for worship, and there was a school for Turkish children.

 At the Masjid there were about 20 Turkish members who had been engaged in Islamic Activities in Nagoya City at that time.